aidanduffy68-prog/ABC/README.md

 ---

-## ⚖️ The Intelligence Oracle
+## ⚖️ The Sovereign Oracle

-**GH Systems ABC is the UMA Oracle for Intelligence** — resolving disputes, verifying threats, and providing objective truth in <500ms.
+**GH Systems ABC is the UMA Oracle for Sovereign Intelligence** — resolving disputes, verifying threats, and providing objective truth in <500ms.

 Just as **Polymarket uses UMA** to resolve prediction markets and **Cantina uses experts** to verify bugs, **GH Systems ABC** provides cryptographically verifiable intelligence assessments for government and private sector.